 Mykonos also has an international airport.
 Flights from around Europe, especially in summer, connect the island.
 So depending on the length of your visit, you can fly into Mykonos and then catch the ferry to Naxos.

 The main town of Naxos Chora is an idyllic spot on the Aegean Sea.
-It has a fantastic harbor lined with restaurants, cafes and shops.
-It also has a charming pedestrian only old town that you should climb to the top of at sunset.
-There is also a beach right in town (not the best on the island, it’s fine to lay out or go for a swim.
+It has a fantastic harbor lined with great restaurants, cafes and artisan shops.
+It also has a charming pedestrian-only old town that you should climb to the top of at sunset.
+There is also a beach right in town.
+While it is not the best beach on the island, it’s fine to lay out or go for a swim.

-Naxos Chora is great place to relax for a few days.
-It also makes for a great base to explore the island by car or bus.
+Naxos Chora is a great place to relax for a few days.
+It also makes for the perfect base to explore the majestic Greek islands by car or bus.
 In season, you can take day trips to islands like Santorini, Mykonos, Delos (considered the Athens of the islands for its impressive ancient ruins) and nearby Paros, which is just 30 minutes by boat.
 There are several travel agencies in Naxos Chora to book ferry tickets and tours if you want to wing your trip (only advisable outside the busy summer tourist season).